cvandal/cvd.id.au/content/blog/installing-fedora-32-on-my-surface-laptop-3.md

 1. Insert the Fedora 32 Live USB.

-2. Press and hold the volume up button and at the same time, press and release the power button.
+2. Hold down the volume up button, and at the same time, press the power button once.

 3. Click on `Boot Configuration`.